 On successful run, you should see this on the terminal

-The project will have users seeded with funds and it will have an API endpoint that effects the transfer of funds from one user to another.
-The transfer operation will be managed by transactions in MongoDB. mongodb-transactions has been set up for your ease with the API documentation in the README.
+On starting the project, users with funds will be seeded to the database automatically.
+The project has an API endpoint that executes the transfer of funds from one user to another.
+The transfer operation will be managed by transactions in MongoDB.

-Make sure that the run-rs MongoDB server is running with run-rs --mongod --portStart 27000 --keep and start the Express project in another terminal.
+Make sure that the run-rs MongoDB server is already running with run-rs --mongod --portStart 27000 --keep command in another terminal.
 You can view the content of the database when you open up your MongoDB Compass application and use mongodb://localhost:27000/?replicaSet=rs&readPreference=primary&ssl=false as the connection string.

-Try to transfer funds from a user with a lower balance than the transfer amount and see the outcome.
+Use the GET /users endpoint to see a list of users.
+Use the POST /transfers endpoint to transfer funds from a user with a lower balance than the transfer amount and take note of the outcome.

 1. What are ACID Properties in Database Management Systems? ↩︎